 How to Report Elder Abuse in West Virginia

-Posted on behalf of The Bell Law Firm, PLLC on Nov 09, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Nov 09, 2016 in Nursing Home Injury or Death

 Elder abuse often goes unreported because elderly individuals do not always have the ability or the courage to speak up for themselves.
 It is up to their loved ones and concerned citizens to speak out.